|CCA||Copper clad aluminum|

 bearing length.
 See bearing.

 blank.
-An ultra-hard material encased inside a stainless steel casing.
+Also called nib, insert, or stone in the case of natural diamond.
+An ultra-hard material encased inside a stainless-steel (mild steel for TC) casing.
 The blank, with an interior geometry matched to the wire material being drawn, is the part of a wire drawing die that touches the wire.
-For that reason the blank material typically is diamond (natural, synthetic, or polycrystalline) or tungsten carbide.
+For that reason, the blank material typically is diamond (natural, synthetic, or polycrystalline) or tungsten carbide.
 See PCD, SSCD, ND, TC.

 carbide die.
 See preferred term TC die.

 casing.
-The stainless steel outside (casing) of a drawing die holds an ultra-hard insert (also called blank or nib).
-The size of the die casing depends on the die holder size in the machine.
+The stainless-steel outside of a drawing die that holds the ultra-hard blank (also called nib, insert or stone).
+The size (outer diameter and thickness) of the die casing depends on the die holder size in the machine.

 contact point.
 See wire contact point.